lizmat/raku-all-modules/MARTIMM/BSON/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable*.

+* 0.9.1 Testing with decode/encode classes and roles
 * 0.9.0
   * Created BSON::Binary and removed the Buf type.
 In this way the Class can be used for all kinds of binary type such as images, UUID,